jflanigan/jamr/README.md

     ./setup

-If you download them yourself, you will need to change the relevant environment variables in `scripts/config.sh`.
+(If you download them yourself, you should change the relevant environment variables in `scripts/config.sh`.)

-Source the config script (you will need to do this before running any of the scripts below):
+Source the config script - you will need to do this before running any of the scripts below:

     . scripts/config.sh